January 2023’s Best Streaming Titles: Black Dynamite, Star Wars: The Bad Batch, Ghostbusters, Empire Records, The Raid 2

 Empire Records (Jan 1)

 Empire Records is the coolest record store in town, but it’s in danger of being sold and going corporate.
 The store’s ragtag staff must hatch a crazy scheme to save their store while also celebrating Rex Manning Day.
 The film was a critical and commercial failure when it was released in 1995, but has since become something of a cult it.
-And it’s soundtrack is peak ’90s, with songs from Cracker, The Cranberries, Gin Blossoms, The Innocence Mission, and Toad the Wet Sprocket.
+And its soundtrack is peak ’90s, with songs from Cracker, The Cranberries, Gin Blossoms, The Innocence Mission, and Toad the Wet Sprocket.

 Heat (Jan 1)